 A wide ramp runs from the centre of the first courtyard to the second level.
 Two statues of crouching lions flank the entrance to the ramp.
 Behind the wide terrace there is a colonnade with two rows of square columns on each side of the ramp leading to the third level.

-In the depictions, Amun-Ra appears with the unborn Hatshepsut and then with her mother (Queen Ahmose) in the form of Hatshepsut’s father (Thuthmosis I).
-Amun impregnates the queen with his divine breath then reveals his true nature and fortells that Hatshepsut will rule Egypt.
-Amun-Ra then visits Khnum to instruct him to create Hatshepsut´s body.
+In the depictions, Amun appears with the unborn Hatshepsut and then with her mother (Queen Ahmose) in the form of Hatshepsut’s father (Thuthmosis I).
+Amun impregnates the queen with his divine breath then reveals his true nature and foretells that Hatshepsut will rule Egypt.
+Amun then visits Khnum to instruct him to create Hatshepsut’s body.
 A heavily pregnant Queen Ahmose is led to the birthing chamber by Heqet and Khnum where she is assisted by Meskhenet.
 In the final scenes, the newborn Hatshepsut and her Ka are suckled by twin Hathors while Seshat records her birth.
+Nekhbet watches over the proceedings, and the sky is festooned with gold stars on a blue background.

 “How have you arrived at this land unknown to the men of Egypt?
 Have you come down from the roads of the Heavens?
 Or have you navigated the sea of Ta-nuter?
 You must have followed the path of the sun.
 As for the King of Egypt, there is no road which is inaccessible to His Majesty; we live by the breath he grants to us.”